ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Handling of messages for which SPF and/or DKIM evaluation encounter a permanent DNS error is left to the discretion of the Mail Receiver.

-####  DMARC Policy Discovery {#dmarc-policy-discovery}

-Discovery of the applicable DMARC policy for any domain is accomplished via a DNS Tree Walk as described in (#dns-tree-walk).
-The target of this tree walk is a valid DMARC policy record, and the following rules should be applied to records that are found in this manner:

-1. If the tree walk ends in the discovery of no records, DMARC processing is not applied to this message.

-2. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:

-    *   If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver SHOULD act as if a record containing a valid "v" tag and "p=none" was retrieved, and continue processing;

-    *   Otherwise, the Mail Receiver applies no DMARC processing to this message.

-If the set produced by the DNS Tree Walk contains no DMARC policy record (i.e., any indication that there is no such record as opposed to a transient DNS error), Mail Receivers MUST NOT apply the DMARC mechanism to the message.

-Handling of DNS errors when querying for the DMARC policy record is left to the discretion of the Mail Receiver.
-For example, to ensure minimal disruption of mail flow, transient errors could result in delivery of the message ("fail open"), or they could result in the message being temporarily rejected (i.e., an SMTP 4yx reply), which invites the sending MTA to try again after the condition has possibly cleared, allowing a definite DMARC conclusion to be reached ("fail closed").

-Note: PSD policy is not used for Organizational Domains that have published a DMARC policy.
-Specifically, this is not a mechanism to provide feedback addresses (rua/ruf) when an Organizational Domain has declined to do so.

 ### Store Results of DMARC Processing {#store-results-of-dmarc-processing}

 The results of Mail Receiver-based DMARC processing should be stored